As BuzzFeed’s Jonathan Perelman once said, “Content is king, but distribution is queen. And she wears the pants.”

-This post will guide you through developing a content distribution strategy and how to purposefully promote that content to maximize reach and attract loyalty to your brand.
+In this article, we'll guide you through developing a content distribution strategy and effectively promoting your content to maximize reach and attract loyalty to your brand.

-Content distribution is the process of publishing and promoting your content.
-To help ensure you’re reaching your intended audience, effective content distribution typically involves promotion through various channels and media formats.
+Content distribution is the process of publishing and promoting your content through various channels and media formats.

 Types of Content You Can Distribute